JakeFurtaw/Agentic-Chat-RAG/README.md

 ### This app is in production and doesn't have the same features as version one yet!
 Give me some time
-# Chat RAG 2.0: Interactive Coding Assistant
+# Agentic Chat RAG : Interactive Coding Assistant
-This new and improved version of Chat RAG works with the latest LLMs, the newest PyTorch, and the newest version of Gradio.
+This new and improved version of Chat RAG which includes agents to help formulate the best responses to your coding questions.
+This version works with the latest LLMs, the newest PyTorch, and the newest version of Gradio.
 This allows the program to work with the new Nvidia Blackwell GPUs coming out soon.

 ## Setup and Usage
 1. Clone the repository.